steventhan/portfolio-manager/README.md

 * *changes to what the graphical view shows should cause it to automatically refresh the plots*

 ##TODO List
-//TODO update this readme per the instructions
-//TODO update TraderModelImpl to only keep track of necessary data

-//todo document and review all public methods
+* todo document and review all public methods
-//todo make sure exceptions are handled correctly
+* todo make sure exceptions are handled correctly
-//todo if time permits draw an x-axis
+* todo if time permits draw an x-axis
-//todo if time permits update tests for model classes
+* todo if time permits update tests for model classes

     // create a rotated transform and draw x-axis values Graphics2D gTransform = (Graphics2D) g;